GAMES-UChile/mogptk/CONTRIBUTING.md

 If you have questions about using or contributing to MOGPTK, feel free to open a GitHub Discussion or Issue.

-We appreciate every contribution that helps make MOGPTK more useful, reliable, and accessible to the scientific community.
+Thank you for helping improve MOGPTK and supporting the open-source scientific software community.